yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 ## Generating the Contrast File

-This file will be use as the contrast input file in the edgeR tool.
+This file will be used as the contrast input file in the edgeR tool.

 > <hands-on-title> Creating a Contrast File for edgeR </hands-on-title>
 >